Donegaan/Sweng-Group-12/README.md

 # Sweng-Group-12
-Repo for Allocation system for Studnets going on work placements
+Repo for Allocation system for Students going on work placements

+# Install dependencies
+npm install
+# Run the app
+npm start